-We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information that we maintain is of the utmost importance to Central Florida Inpatient Medicine ("CFIM").
-As such, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to help protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to the City of Huntsville, Texas ("Huntsville").
+We're writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.